anetczuk/dk-mage/README.md

 3. load all parameters from type section pointed by `--type` command line argument or `type` from `general` section
 4. overwrite loaded parameters by arguments passed through command line (if any)

-Processing sequence defines following priority of parameters (from most to least):
+Processing sequence defines following priority of parameters (from most to least important):
 1. command line parameters
 2. type section from configuration file
 3. `general` section from configuration file
-4. default values if not set
+4. default values if no parameters set

 There are few exceptions from priority rule described above:
 - `config` parameter is only read from command line